mythril-forge/homebrew-spells/spells/cantrips/thaumaturgy.md

 - Your voice temporarily booms up to three times as loud as normal.
 - You affect small objects around you, causing unlocked containers, doors, and windows to fly open and slam shut.
 	Unsecured items near you might fling around aimlessly.
-- You call upon a force, and supernatural forces reciprocate&mdash;producing rumbles of thunder, cries of a raven, ominous whispers, light footsteps and more.
+- You call upon a force, and supernatural forces reciprocate—producing rumbles of thunder, cries of a raven, ominous whispers, light footsteps, and more.
 - You cause strange, minor anomolies in the laws of physics.
 	You briefly affect gravity, time, space, and other phenomena.
 - You cause flames to flicker, brighten, dim, or change color.